Draxent/ConnectedComponents/README.md

 ```

 In this toy application, we don't work on the computed result.
 But you can invoke the **TranslatorTest** as follwing:
 ```bash
 $HADOOP_HOME/bin/hadoop jar $WORKING_DIR/$JAR_PATH test.TranslatorTest graph_out Cluster2Text
 ```

-in order to translate the result files into text format and look with your eyes by which nodes the connected component is made up.\\
+in order to translate the result files into text format and look with your eyes by which nodes the connected component is made up.

-Otherwise, of course, you can code a MapReduce Job to perform the operation that you are looking for taking as input the *graph_out* folder.
+Otherwise, of course, you can code a MapReduce Job to perform the operation that you are looking for taking as input the *"graph_out"* folder.

 ###Compile
 After you have cloned the project, to compile the program you'll need to use the following command lines: